What are the Best Tennis Racquets for Intermediate Players?

 Head Ti S6 Tennis Racquet

-The Head Ti S6 comes from Head which is a company that is well known for producing a wide range of high- quality sports equipment.
+The Head Ti S6 racquet comes from Head which is a company that is well known for producing a wide range of high- quality sports equipment.
 Head produces sporting goods for a wide array of sports which include but are not limited to: tennis, snowboarding, swimming, and skiing.

 Head has been attested to produce some of the highest quality tennis rackets available.

-This manufacturer has been endorsed by several professional tennis players over the years and has garnered respect amongst the tennis playing community.
+This manufacturer has been endorsed by several professional players over the years and has garnered respect amongst the tennis playing community.

-A wide range of tennis models are produced by Head and their line ranges from entry level models to high end models for professional players.
+A wide range of tennis racquet models are produced by Head and their line ranges from entry level models to high end models for professional players.

-The Head Ti S6 Tennis Racket is an entry to intermediate level tennis racket that is ideal for anyone as it boasts an all-around design that was made to suit the playing style of almost any tennis player.
+The Head Ti S6 Tennis Racket is an entry to intermediate level tennis racket that is ideal for anyone as it boasts an all-around design that was made to suit the playing style of almost any player.
 It should also be noted that the Ti S6 happens to be Head's best selling racquet ever.

 A big selling is that it comes pre-strung.
 This is a big plus factor for beginner and intermediate level tennis players as they'll be able to use it immediately after purchase.

-The oversize head, heavy frame, and open string pattern that the Head Ti S6 boasts provides you with maximum power to max out your performance during a game.
+The oversize head, heavy frame, and open string pattern that the Head Ti S6 racquet boasts provides you with maximum power to max out your performance during a game.
 A light and durable frame allow you to have greater flexibility in moving the racket which lets you control it with ease.